swiftlang/swift/docs/ABI/TypeMetadata.rst

 In addition to the `common metadata layout`_ fields, function metadata records contain the following fields:

-- The function flags are stored at **offset 1**, information contained by function flags includes flags (8 bits) which _currently_ consists of 'throws' bit and 'parameter flags' bit, function convention (8 bits), and number of parameters (16 bits).
+- The function flags are stored at **offset 1**.
+This includes information such as the semantic convention of the function, whether the function throws, and how many parameters the function has.
-- A reference to the **result type** metadata record is stored after function flags.
+- A reference to the **result type** metadata record is stored at *offset 2**.
   If the function has multiple returns, this references a `tuple metadata`_ record.
-- The **parameter type vector** follows the result type and consists of NumParameters type metadata pointers corresponding to the types of the parameters.
+- The **parameter type vector** follows the result type and consists of **NumParameters** type metadata pointers corresponding to the types of the parameters.
-- The optional **parameter flags vector** begins after the end of **parameter type vector** and consists of NumParameters unsigned 32-bit integer values representing flags for each parameter such as inout, __shared, variadic and possibly others.
-This vector is present only if the hasParameterFlags() function flag is set; otherwise all of the parameter flags are assumed to be zero.
+- The optional **parameter flags vector** begins after the end of **parameter type vector** and consists of **NumParameters** 32-bit flags.

-  If the function takes no arguments, **parameter type vector** as well as **parameter flags vector** are going to be empty.
+  This includes information such as whether the parameter is ``inout`` or whether it is variadic.
+The presence of this vector is signalled by a flag in the function flags; if no parameter has any non-default flags, the flag is not set.

 Currently we have specialized ABI endpoints to retrieve metadata for functions with 0/1/2/3 parameters - `swift_getFunctionTypeMetadata{0|1|2|3}` and the general